 The Impact of Trauma on Learning, Behavior and Relationships.
 A growing body of research shows that trauma can undermine children’s academic achievement, ability to form relationships and conduct.
 The Adverse Childhood Experiences (ACES) research and other studies also show that trauma is incredibly common across all sectors of society; however, little conversation considers the likelihood that the adults interacting with children also have trauma-related stress responses.
 We learn about ACES, trauma, and toxic stress, as well as their impact upon children and educators, alike, including how trauma may inform both adults’ interactions with students and children’s behavior and academic performance.
 Among other outcomes, participants will identify their own ACES and understand how trauma affects the developing brain, including its impact upon academic achievement and children’s ability to conform to the ways in which adults expect them to behave.

-From Obama Baby to Trump-Era Target: How to Racially Socialize Children During This Dangerous Age.
+From Obama Baby to Trump-Era Target: Parenting Strategies For A Dangerous Age.
 Many Americans believed they were raising the Obama Generation, but from students chanting “build the wall, deport them all”, to ongoing police shootings of unarmed people of color, to the rise of hashtags like #StopIslam and #LivingWhileBlack, lots of caring adults now find themselves not only concerned about their own wellbeing but also struggling to figure out what to tell youth, especially those Black, Brown, immigrant, Muslim and LGBTQ youth being targeted.
 Whether at home, at school or in our communities, as adults scramble to figure out how to protect vulnerable young people, many of us rely upon “watch-out” teachings such as The Talk, often used with Black males, not realizing that fear-based messages inadequately account for complexity and unintentionally can leave children feeling defeated.
 We distinguish between the racial-socialization and parenting/co-parenting strategies shown to optimize protection, achievement and socioemotional development and those that tend to produce unwanted outcomes, and practice a toolkit of self-care strategies that help adults match their messaging with their desired outcomes.

 Health and Wellness